 With 39 distribution centres across the country, making more than 200,000 tracked customer deliveries each week, it’s fair to say Smiths News understands its supply chain.

-But it’s not just about getting newspapers and magazines out to retailers up and down the country.
+But it’s not just about getting newspapers and magazines out to retailers across the country, however remote.
 We are committed to customer care and providing value-added services to our customers that make it even easier to sell print media.

 With our help, retailers can enhance the profitability of newspaper and magazine sales.
-We aim to ensure they receive what they want, when they want it.
-With one of the worlds largest SAP systems monitoring our entire network, we have the power to deliver on our promises.
-We help our retailers with merchandising and promotional solutions and we pride ourselves in having some of the industries most accurate and easy to work with financial systems.
+We aim to ensure our retailers receive what they want, when they want it.
+With one of the world's largest SAP systems monitoring our entire network, we have the power to deliver on our promises.
+We help our retailers with merchandising and promotional solutions and we even make it possible to choose non-news product from selected third parties, which can be delivered with news and magazines.
+We pride ourselves in having some of the industry's most accurate and easy to work with financial systems.

-It’s all part of our compelling proposition to publishers and retailers of every size, helping them drive sales and provide their customers with a wide range of newspapers and magazines, every single day of the year.
+It’s all part of our compelling proposition to publishers and retailers of every size, helping them drive sales and provide their consumers with a wide range of newspapers and magazines, 364 days of the year.

 When it comes to moving newspapers and magazines around the country, Smiths News’ impressive reach and organisational structure constantly evolves to meet the changing market conditions.